Rizq0/be-nc-news/README.md

 This project uses dotenv (https://www.npmjs.com/package/dotenv) which allows the storage of environment variables in seperate files.

-At the root of the project, please create two seperate files starting with .env and include the text underneath (PGDATABASE) within that file:
+At the root of the project, please create two seperate files starting with .env and include the text within the brackets within the files created:

-.env.test
+.env.test (PGDATABASE=nc_news_test)
-PGDATABASE=nc_news_test

-.env.development
+.env.development (PGDATABASE=nc_news)
-PGDATABASE=nc_news

 ---